Locations:

 Symptoms and Causes

 Cervical dysplasia doesn’t usually cause symptoms.
-Instead, your healthcare provider may diagnose you with cervical dysplasia after finding abnormal cells during a routine Pap smear.
-Some people may have irregular vaginal spotting or spotting after intercourse.
+But some women may have irregular vaginal bleeding or spotting after intercourse.

-You can get cervical dysplasia if you become infected with HPV, a virus that’s spread through sexual contact.
+Over 100 strains of HPV exist.
 In many cases, your immune system will get rid of the virus.
-Over 100 strains of HPV exist.
-Some strains, such as HPV-16 and HPV-18, are more likely to infect your reproductive tract and cause cervical dysplasia.
+But some strains, like HPV-16 and HPV-18, are more likely to cause cervical dysplasia.

 Diagnosis and Tests

-A colposcopy can take place in your healthcare provider’s office.
-During the procedure, your healthcare provider looks through a lighted instrument called a colposcope to check for abnormal cells in your cervix or vaginal walls.
+• Colposcopy: Your provider performs and internal exam with a lighted instrument to check for abnormal cells in your cervix or vaginal walls.

 Advertisement